Krystosterone/rubik/README.md

 Rubik is a tool for students to easily and intuitively generate schedule combinations for different school trimesters.

 **For now**, Rubik is only used for [l'École de Technologie Supérieure](https://www.etsmtl.ca/) at [ets.rubik.co](http://ets.rubik.co).
 The hopes is to eventually expand the platform to other schools and/or organizations.
-As such, the code is writting in a way that it does not do make assumptions on a specific domain language.
+As such, the code is written in a way that it does not do make assumptions on a specific domain language.
 Apart for some hardcoding of banners and translations, the software _should_ be re-usable for other schools fairly easily.

 ## Dependencies